MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 > - Validate spoke networks.
 > - Determine if you want to use third-party SECaaS providers.
 > - Use just-in-time (JIT) systems.
+> - Protect your hub virtual network with a DDoS protection plan.

 ### Recommendations